kubermatic/docs/content/kubermatic/master/tutorials_howtos/applications/add-applications-to-cluster/_index.en.md

 {{< figure src="./applications_flow_in_cluster_wizard.png" title="Application Section in Cluster Creation Wizard" >}}

-Afterwards, you can track the installation-progress in the Applications Tab.
+Afterwards, you can track the installation progress in the Applications Tab.

 {{< figure src="./application_status.png" title="Application Installation Status" >}}

 ### Storing Applications in a ClusterTemplate

-ApplicationInstallations can also be added to ClusterTemplates in order to re-use them across multiple clusters.
+ApplicationInstallations can also be added to [ClusterTemplates](../../cluster_templates/) in order to re-use them across multiple clusters.
 In order to do so, select the `Save Cluster Template` option during the Summary step of the cluster creation wizard.

 {{< figure src="./save_to_cluster_template.png" title="Saving As Cluster Template" >}}